hwdegroot/hwdegroot.github.io/site/content/posts/add-search-functionality-to-your-hugo-static-site/index.md

 ### Client side searching

 Now we are ready to use this in the client.
-For this, the `lunrjs` library is required.
-Also it is a wise choice to load the `json` file `async`, because it can get out of hand.
+I am loading the json file in a promise, so it won't annoy the user when the file gets huge.
 I will use [axios](https://www.axios.com/) for this.
-Make sure that if you do so, and you really can't drop all the IE users, that you will load a polyfill for IE as well.
+Make sure that if you do so, and you really can't drop all the IE users, that you will need to polyfill `Promise` as well.

 I don't care about IE users, so I didn't.
 Also I was too lazy to setup a webpack config.
 So you will notice that the javascript syntax is not ES5+, and I will load the libraries from a cdn ([unpkg](https://unpkg.com/) in this case, but there